 Eat your pumpkin!
-Pumpkins are really versatile and can make delicious soups, curries, pies, breads and cakes.
+Pumpkins are really versatile and can make delicious soups, curries, pies, breads, cakes and even lattes.
 Pumpkin goes with lots of flavours – chilli, ginger, honey, orange, sage, cumin, coriander and more.
 They can replace sweet potato or butternut squash in many recipes.
 If you can’t use your carvings straight away, then steam and freeze them.
 They will also last a few days in the fridge if you steam them first.

 No one wants to eat a pumpkin once it’s sat with a candle in its belly for days.
-We’d recommend you compost your pumpkin, put it in food waste recycling or turn it into a bright bird feeder.
+Once the jack-o-lantern gig is us, compost your pumpkin, put it in food waste recycling or turn it into a bright bird feeder.